mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

 12) [Maccy](https://maccy.app) Clipboardmanager to keep the copy history
 13) MindNote
 14) Be Focused
-15) Gifox - application that creates a gif from a recorded zone of your screen
+15) Gifox - application that creates a gif from a recorded area of your screen
 16) [MacDown](https://macdown.uranusjr.com)
 17) Bartender 4

-I am a Data Scientist, and I work on different projects.
-To manage environments for a specific project I use anaconda/miniconda.
-The installation of miniconda on the M1 chip mac is specific so theese steps are only helpful for thoos with a Mac M1 chip.
+I am a data scientist, and I work on different projects.
+To manage environments for a specific project I use Anaconda/Miniconda.
+The installation of Miniconda on the M1 chip Mac is specific so these steps are only helpful for those with a Mac M1 chip.

 ## miniconda for MAC M1

-First we need to verify if we are in arm64 terminal
+We need to make sure we're in arm64 mode first
 ```bash
 > uname -m
 arm64
 ```

-Now we download miniconda with wget:
+With wget, we'll download miniconda:

 ```bash
 wget [https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh)